Alliance 90/The Greens: Ideology and platform

-The party supports the legalization and regulation of cannabis and is the sponsor of the proposed German cannabis control bill.
+Economic policies

+The party has economically left-liberal views.

 Foreign policy

-The Greens are regarded as taking a centrist line on defense and pushing for a stronger common EU foreign policy, especially against Russia and China.
+The Greens are regarded as taking a Atlanticist line on defense and pushing for a stronger common EU foreign policy, especially against Russia and China.
 Green Party co-leader Annalena Baerbock has proposed a post-pacifist foreign policy.
 She supports eastward expansion of NATO and has considered the number of UN resolutions critical of Israel as "absurd compared to resolutions against other states."
 The party's program included references to NATO as an "indispensable" part of European security.
 The Greens have promised to abolish the contested Nord Stream 2 pipeline to ship Russian natural gas to Germany.
 The party criticized the EU's investment deal with China.
+It describes China as a "systematic rival", though the party also favors cooperation with China to fight climate change.
 In 2016, the Greens criticised Germany's defense plan with Saudi Arabia, which has been waging war in Yemen and has been accused of massive human rights violations.

 The party remains divided over issues such as nuclear disarmament and U.S. nuclear weapons on German territory.
 Some Greens want Germany to sign the United Nations' Treaty on the Prohibition of Nuclear Weapons.
+About the Gaza war, the Federal Minister of Food and Agriculture Cem Özdemir (former president of the party) criticized Swedish climate activist Greta Thunberg for her presence and support of pro-Palestinian demonstrations in Berlin, calling on everyone to reconsider their opinions about her.

 Energy and nuclear power

 Ever since the party's inception, The Greens have been concerned with the immediate halt of construction or operation of all nuclear power stations.
 As an alternative, they promote a shift to non-nuclear renewable energy and a comprehensive program of energy conservation.

 In 1986, large parts of Germany were covered with radioactive contamination from the Chernobyl disaster and Germans went to great lengths to deal with the contamination.
 Germany's anti-nuclear stance was strengthened.
 From the mid-1990s onwards, anti-nuclear protests were primarily directed against transports of radioactive waste in "CASTOR" containers.

 After the Chernobyl disaster, the Greens became more radicalised and resisted compromise on the nuclear issue.
 During the 1990s, a re-orientation towards a moderate program occurred, with concern about global warming and ozone depletion taking a more prominent role.
 During the federal red-green government (1998–2005) many people became disappointed with what they saw as excessive compromise on key Greens policies.

-Energy policy is still the most important cross-cutting issue in climate and economic policies.
-Implementation of Green Policy would see electricity generation from 100 percent renewable sources as early as 2040.
-The development of renewable energy and combined heat and power is also a great opportunity for technical and economic innovation.
-Solar industry and environmental technologies are already a significant part of key industries providing jobs which need to be developed and promoted vigorously.
-In addition, a priority of green energy policy is increasing the thermal insulation and energy efficiency of homes, the phaseout of all nuclear energy generation with possible high-efficiency gas-fired power plants operational during the transition phase.